Steady-states and response functions of the periodically driven O(N) scalar field theory: Conclusion

 In this work, we have mapped out the phase diagram of a parametrically driven relativistic O($N$)-symmetric model coupled to a thermal bath, using Floquet and Keldysh field theory and combining analytical and numerical approaches.
 Our analysis reveals a rich phase diagram, including states with spontaneously broken O($N$) symmetry emerging from a symmetric, disordered phase upon increasing the drive strength.
 Beyond the global O($N$) symmetry, these phases can also exhibit the breaking of additional symmetries, such as discrete time-translation or spatial rotation and translation symmetry.

 For even values of $N$, we coupled the system to a background electromagnetic vector potential and demonstrated that all equilibrium and non-equilibrium phases with broken O($N$) symmetry exhibit a Meissner effect, in the sense that the electromagnetic field acquires a mass.
 Remarkably, when discrete time-translation symmetry is broken and an external magnetic field is applied, a portion of the magnetic flux can penetrate the system, forming a standing-wave pattern within the sample.
 We dubbed such pattern a \textit{Meissner polariton}, a collective mode emerging from the interaction of order parameter oscillations with light.
+This effect can be detected with a magnetometer with sufficiently high spatial resolution.
+In fact, as shown in Fig.~\ref{fig: calculated Meissner}(b), the magnetic field penetrates the sample in the form of a standing wave, and a spatially oscillating profile survives the time-average over the fast oscillations.
+We estimate the wave length of the spatial, period-averaged, profile to be of the order of $\lambda \approx c/\Omega$, which for $\Omega\approx 100$ THz gives $\lambda\approx 3$ $\mu$m.
+A magnetometer with micrometric (or higher) resolution would therefore be needed to detect such effect.
 Furthermore, we found that increasing the drive strength can strongly enhance the imaginary part of the optical conductivity, even in the absence of O($N$) symmetry breaking or a Meissner effect.

 Our results have broad implications.
 They establish that dynamical driving can induce emergent ordered phases, offering a unified theoretical framework for light-induced symmetry breaking phenomena observed not only in superconductors, but also in charge-density-wave, antiferromagnetic, and ferroelectric systems.
 Moreover, we showed that drive-induced symmetry-broken phases can display a time-dependent Meissner effect, providing a potential explanation for the recently reported magnetic field expulsion in optically driven YBCO~\cite{Cavalleri24}.
 We also demonstrated that near a non-equilibrium superconducting phase, the imaginary part of the optical conductivity can exhibit a pronounced $1/\omega$ scaling over several frequency decades, mimicking superconducting behavior even without a genuine Meissner response.